prometheus-operator/prometheus-operator/Documentation/operator.md

     	API Server addr, e.g. ' - NOT RECOMMENDED FOR PRODUCTION - http://127.0.0.1:8080'.
 Omit parameter to run in on-cluster mode and utilize the service account token.
   -as string
     	Username to impersonate.
 User could be a regular user or a service account in a namespace.
+  -auto-gomemlimit-ratio float
+    	The ratio of reserved GOMEMLIMIT memory to the detected maximum container or system memory.
+The value should be greater than 0.0 and less than 1.0.
+Default: 0.0 (disabled).
   -ca-file string
     	- NOT RECOMMENDED FOR PRODUCTION - Path to TLS CA file.
   -cert-file string